SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 * The ``c`` argument indicates a C function reference.
   The function value carries no context and uses the C calling convention.

-In many cases,
+With a few exceptions,
-functions are implicitly converted between calling conventions, which lets you use a function with one calling convention in a setting where a different calling convention is needed.
+a function of any calling convention can be used when a function any other calling convention is needed.
-The supported conversions are as follows:

-- A nongeneric global function can be used as a function with the C function calling convention.
+A nongeneric global function,

-- A local function or a closure that doesn't capture any local variables can be used as a function with the C function calling convention.
+a local function that doesn't capture any local variables or a closure that doesn't capture any local variables can be converted to the C calling convention.
+Other Swift functions can't be converted to the C calling convention.

-- A function with the Objective-C block calling convention can be used as a function with the Swift function calling convention, and a function with the Swift function calling convention can be used a function with the Objective-C block calling convention.
+A function with the Objective-C block calling convention can't be converted to the C calling convention.

-- A function with the C function calling convention can be used as a function with the Objective-C block calling convention, or as a function with the Swift function calling convention.

-..
-If I have this row's thing, can I convert it to the thing in each column?

-            Swift    Obj-C       C
-   Swift    -        Yes         Yes*
-   Obj-C    Yes      -           ?
-   C        Yes      Yes         -

-  * Nongeneric global functions, and local functions/closures that don't capture anything

 .. _Attributes_escaping: